 While textiles are a major industry in Togo’s economy, an increase in cheap foreign imports has negatively impacted the demand for work local seamstresses depend on.
 When you walk down the streets or through the market, you’ll see rows upon rows of second-hand clothing.
 It’s often heaped in piles and sold at low prices that local seamstresses cannot compete with.

 On the other end of things, hundreds of girls are training to become seamstresses throughout the village.
-Often times, if a family can no longer justify the expense of sending their girls to school, they will send them to some type of skills training program.
+Often times, if a family can no longer justify the expense of sending their girls to school, they will send them to some type of skills training.
 Most choose between becoming a seamstress or a hair stylist, but all face a rigorous and expensive apprenticeship before they can become nationally certified to practice.
-As a seamstress, you have to go through a three year apprenticeship and pay roughly $120 USD to train under a nationally certified head seamstress.
+As a seamstress, you have to go through a three year apprenticeship and pay roughly $120 to train under a nationally certified head seamstress.
 Yet, with so many girls training to become seamstresses each year, the job market is dramatically over-saturated.

-When speaking with the leader of the Notse Seamstress Union and a group of over 100 apprentices, we learned that the thought of having a salaried position at S H E was a enough for girls to find hope that they will be able to pursue their passions.
-When asked, all the girls we spoke to said they started training to become a seamstress because their family could not afford to put them through school, not because they were passionate about sewing.
+When speaking with the leader of the Notse Seamstress Union and a group of over 100 apprentices, we learned that the thought of having a salaried position at S H E was a enough for girls to find hope to that they will be able to pursue their passions.
+When asked, all the girls I spoke to said they started training to become a seamstress because their family could not afford to put them through school, not because they were passionate about sewing.
 We hope girls will gain financial security with a salaried position and this will provide the freedom to pursue their real passion in life.